How Do Gorillas Get So Big Without Meat in Their Diet?

 2. Digestive Adaptations

-Gorillas is gifted with a unique digestive system featuring a tract specialized for breaking down fibrous plant materials.
+Gorillas are gifted with a unique digestive system featuring a tract specialized for breaking down fibrous plant materials.
 This digestive tract efficiently extracts all the required nutrients from the food they have eaten.

 Gorillas are also featured with a large gut which allows food fermentation.
 This fermentation is carried out by the gut bacteria which efficiently breakdown the complex carbohydrates and fibers making the nutrients to be easily absorbed